HS-IRBs News June 2015

-- Per the HS IRBs' Personnel Change Guidance, study team members leaving UW-Madison must be removed from the IRB application within 1 month of departure from the study team.
+- Per the HS IRBs' Principal Investigator Changes and Personnel Updates Guidance, study team members leaving UW-Madison must be removed from the IRB application within 1 month of departure from the study team.

 - If personnel leaving UW-Madison will continue to be engaged in human subjects research for a study, please remember that the HS-IRBs cannot automatically remain the IRB of record for these personnel.
 Please contact the HS-IRBs Reliance Team to discuss what additional steps may need to be taken to ensure these personnel continue to have appropriate IRB oversight for their study activities.